 Leanna M. Levine, Ph.D.

-Dr. Levine, founder, of ALine, Inc. is an entrepreneur, technologist, and inventor.
-She founded ALine in 2003, and has since grown the business through focused attention to the needs of the Life Science and In vitro diagnostic markets.
-She conceived and developed ALine’s unique and proprietary enabling fabrication platform that permits rapid prototyping and volume manufacture of complex microfluidic and lab on a chip devices.
-This has significantly lowered the cost of product development and enables the use of complex, higher functionality devices that are robust and disposable.
-Prior to founding ALine, Dr. Levine was involved in the development of bioanalytical technology to support life science research.
-She has 9 years experience in Monsanto's corporate R&D where her lab led the industry in the application of fluorescence polarization for high throughput screening of enzyme targets, leading to a patent.
-In 1998 she joined Spectrum Laboratories as Director of Manufacturing and Product Development.
-During her tenure at Spectrum she developed a novel fabrication method for hollow fiber membranes, and improved the manufacture of Spectrum's hollow fiber membrane products.
-In 2001, she became Director of Applications Development at Nanostream, leading an effort to develop a microfluidic product for the life sciences laboratory for which she is a co-inventor.
-Dr. Levine earned her Ph.D. at Washington University, St. Louis (1986), and her B.S. in Biochemistry and BA in German from the University of Missouri, Columbia, MO (1982).
+Dr. Levine, founder of ALine, Inc., is an entrepreneur, technologist, and inventor.
+She has a unique blend of technical expertise in both bioanalytical science and manufacturing process development.
+Developing processes for rapid prototyping and manufacture of microfluidic devices was her founding vision.
+Prior to founding ALine, Dr. Levine developed bioanalytical technology to support life science research.
+While at Monsanto, her lab led the industry in the application of fluorescence polarization for high throughput screening for novel therapeutics.
+In 1998 she joined Spectrum Laboratories as Director of Hollow Fiber Manufacture and Product Development.
+Dr. Levine earned her Ph.D. at Washington University, St. Louis, MO , and her B.S. in Biochemistry and BA in German from the University of Missouri, Columbia, MO.
 In 2003 she was a visiting scholar at the UCLA Anderson School of Business.
 In 2000 she was the chair of the Gordon Conference on Bioanalytical Sensors.
 She is the co-author on a dozen publications, and several patents.

 Stefano Begolo, Ph.D.